pyinstaller/pyinstaller/doc/contributing.rst

 like community support, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

-|PyInstaller| is an open-source project that is created and
+|PyInstaller| is an free software project that is created and
 maintained by volunteers.
 It lives-and-dies based on the support it receives from others, and the fact that you're even considering contributing to |PyInstaller| is very